opalj/JCG/jcg_testcases/src/main/resources/Java8Invokedynamics.md

 ##MR1
 [//]: # (MAIN: id.Class)
-Tests method reference that deals with interface default methods (Java 8 or higher).
+Tests method reference that deals with interface default methods (Java 8 or higher) which leads to invokedynamics that use *INVOKEINTERFACE* methods handles.

 ```java
 // id/Class.java